Assault With a Dangerous Weapon in D.C.

 Injury means any physical injury, however small, and it includes a touching that is offensive to a reasonable person.
 The government must prove that the defendant committed a threatening act; mere words are not sufficient.
 The government does not need to prove that the defendant acted with actual intent to injure.

-The maximum sentence for a conviction for assault with a deadly/dangerous weapon is 10 years incarceration.
+The maximum sentence for a conviction for assault with a dangerous weapon is 10 years incarceration and/or a fine of $25,000.
 D.C.
 Criminal Code § 22-402.